indico/indico-user-docs/user_guide/conference_abstract_review.md

 - The track the Abstract will be accepted in,
 - The type, for example _Oral_.

 Finally, you can write some additional comments in the comment box, and decide if you want to notify the Abstract Submitter of your decision.
+As a Judge you may Reject an Abstract even if all Reviewers have given positive comments and grades.

 Click on _Judge_ to confirm.